 But it’s not just repairs that can lead to financial woes for new homeowners.

-Our Los Angeles bankruptcy lawyers have handled numerous cases in which the home was the primary source of the debt that led people to liquidate their assets.
+Our Woodland Hills bankruptcy lawyers have handled numerous cases in which the home was the primary source of the debt that led people to liquidate their assets.
 While owning a home can be an incredibly rewarding experience that might make good financial sense‚ attempting to ride out the decades-long life cycle of a mortgage has proven to be riddled with problems for a great number of others.
 There are some situations that were preventable.
 Others were not.

 Among the top money problems that homeowners face may stem from: